 And since the LAB Profile is still relatively unknown, the interviewees don’t tend to know what we’re focusing on and we get a very accurate profile.
 In most cases, even if they did know our focus, very few people have the behavioural flexibility to fake it – and if they did, they’d probably have enough behavioural flexibility to succeed in a role that demanded something other than their natural preferences.

-So that’s why it’s okay to use LAB Profile in recruitment.
+So that’s why it’s okay to use LAB Profile for hiring and development of your people.
 In fact it’s more than okay, it’s a very powerful and useful tool for recruiters.

-Join us in the only one LAB Profile® Certification Course in Asia in July 2019.
+Join us in the only LAB Profile® Practitioner Certification in the world for hiring and developing talents.